core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 Queries
 -------

-A DoH client encodes a single DNS query in one or more CoAP request messages using either the CoAP GET, FETCH {{!RFC8132}}, or POST method.
+A DoC client encodes a single DNS query in one or more CoAP request messages using either the CoAP GET, FETCH {{!RFC8132}}, or POST method.
 More than one CoAP request message MAY be used if the FETCH or POST method is used and block-wise transfer {{!RFC7959}} is supported by the client.
 If more than one